simonsmedberg/gitwiki/README.md

 ## Commiting
-When you are done with a piece of code and want to upload it to the repository you need to first commit the changes you have made `git commit`.
-Before you can commit i file/directory you need to add the files you want to commit, you can do this with `git add`.
+Before commiting your changes you need to add the untracked files an index so that git knows which files should be commited.
+You do this with the `git add` command.
 ```
 # Usage:
 git add [--verbose | -v] [--dry-run | -n] [--force | -f] [--interactive | -i] [--patch | -p]